 So, did I give you any ideas?
 Do you have any weird and wonderful photography tips to share?

-This post was written by me and brought to you by the New Orleans Convention and Visitors Bureau.
+This post was written by me and brought to you by New Orleans & Company.
 As usual, I maintain full editorial control and as always all thoughts, opinions, and bad photography suggestions are my own.